nigelfloe/fusion-upgrade-scripts/README.md

 16. Once Admin UI boots up, Log in and ensure that your stuff looks good at this point.
 Few examples: Check

-    i.
-If you can access all the collections ii.
-If all the permissions for roles are displayed in the UI iii.
-If you can search data inside collections iv.
-Access datasources, etc..
+    1. If you can access all the collections
+    2. If all the permissions for roles are displayed in the UI
+    3. If you can search data inside collections
+    4. Access datasources, etc..

 17. Stop the new Fusion: